-- Pre-Money Valuation- It refers to the value of the company before any external funding.
-Usually, in pre-money valuation companies are estimated at how much they might be worth before they get external income or before they start receiving the investment.
+- Pre-Money Valuation- It refers to the company’s value before any external funding.
+Usually, pre-money valuation companies are estimated at how much they might be worth before they get external income or start receiving the investment.

-- Burn rate- The burn rate is used by startup companies and investors to track the amount of monthly cash that a company spends before it starts generating its own income.
+- Burn rate-Startup companies, and investors use the burn rates to track the amount of monthly cash that a company spends before it starts generating its own income.

-- Crowdfunding- Crowdfunding is a process to fund a project by raising some amount of money from the individual or from a large number of people.
-Crowdfunding is possible when you have a good reputation in the market, and people will take interest to fund your startup.
+- Crowdfunding- Crowdfunding is a process of funding a project by raising some amount of money from an individual or a large number of people.
+Crowdfunding is possible when you have a good reputation in the market, and people will take an interest in funding your startup.

 - Term Sheet- A term sheet is a non-binding document that lays out the proposed terms and conditions under which an investor will make an equity investment in a startup.

 - Sweat equity- It is a non-monetary contribution that the individuals or founders of a company make towards the company.
 Cash strapped start-ups and business owners generally use sweat equity to fund their companies.

 - Run Rate– It is a method of forecasting upcoming earnings over a longer time period (usually one year) based on past earnings data.
 Run rate lets you estimate how much revenue you might expect from your SaaS company throughout the next year.

 - Revenue– Revenue is the companies’ income from their normal business activities, including the sale of goods and services.